MC-MAGA/toc/tags/tag-developer-experience/initiatives/state-of-ai-assisted-development/README.md

     - Opening: 25/03/2026
     - Closing: 18/05/2026
 - [X] **Blog Post**: https://www.cncf.io/blog/2026/04/29/the-state-of-ai-in-cncf-projects-a-first-look-at-the-data/
-    - Blog post to push the survey and reach more contributors/maintainers and give visibility to the first data we collected.
+    - A blog post to promote the survey, reach more contributors and maintainers, and provide visibility into our initial data collection.
 - [ ] **Survey Raw Data**:
-- [ ] **Interviews schedule and notes**:
+- [ ] **nterview Schedule and Notes**:
 - [ ] **Whitepaper**:
 - [ ] **Events sessions**: